 I arrived at 9am at the village hall to meet Kenny and Julie, who had been there a couple of hours already setting up the dinning hall.
-A quick introduction to Julie, then on with the tasks of the day.
+A quick introduction to Julie then on with the tasks of the day.
 Julie and I continued setting out tables.
-We got on well and chatted generally in the way you do when try to learn a little about each other.
+We got on well and chatted generally in the way you do when first meet someone.
 About halfway through, Debbie, a pleasant Welsh girl arrived and joined in.
 The two of us carried on while Julie got involved in other things.
 Shortly, the rest of the team arrived, Kenny’s sister and husband arrived followed by Kerry, who I had worked with before but not as Sophie.

 All those I spoke to gave high praise to the service, organisation and the food.
 I even got chatted up by one gentlemen who told me that I was a pretty girl.
 As some of the guests got up from their tables, ready to leave, a few of the men were requiring that I kissed them goodbye.
 By this I mean the traditional greeting and saying goodbye of the French, which is cheek to cheek but sometimes lips to the cheek.
 You can guess which happened – giggle.
-Anyway they were all in good spirit and had enjoyed the day and well behaved as they were mostly over 50’s.
+Anyway they were all in good spirit and had enjoyed the day and well behaved and mostly over 50’s.

 The part where we become the washing up staff and cleaners had kicked in, we were all keen to get done quickly as it was now after 4pm.
 While working together the chat, laughter and good humour continued as it did throughout that day.
 We were motivated by a couple of bottles of champagne that was kindly given to us by the man who arranged the lunch.
 So, with spirits and glasses lifted we steamed through or our work.

-When I work was done, we sat by the bar in the dinning hall and chatted for a while with the final glass of wine.
+Work done, we sat by the bar in the dinning hall and chatted for a while with the final glass of wine.
 Myself, Kenny, Julie, Debbie and Kerry.
 The buzz of the day was still ringing in my ears and I was having a great day.
 Julie had to leave but we continued to chat as you do!
 The conversation drifted into an area that I was surprised to find.
-Both Kerry and Debbie began to talk of gay, crossdressing and TG, they both had people in their lives in France they ticked those boxes.
+Both Kerry and Debbie began to talk of gay, crossdressing and TG, they both had people in their lives in France that ticked those boxes.
 Suddenly, I had a wave of confidence and commitment to who I was becoming.
-I felt very easy to tell them that I was born a man but was now living as Sophie.
+I felt very easy telling them that I was born a man but was now living as Sophie.
 I was in awe to learn that they had thought that I was a woman that day.
-It made me so very happy inside to think that I had been convincing, not only in my appearance but my mannerisms and speech. couldn’t help thinking that Julie or Kenny’s sister and husband possibly felt the same towards me too.
+It made me so very happy inside to think that I had been convincing, not only in my appearance but my mannerisms and speech.
+I couldn’t help thinking that Julie or Kenny’s sister and husband possibly felt the same towards me too.
 I was disappointed that they weren’t there with us at that point.
 I am sure I will meet them again.